odpi/egeria-docs/site/docs/features/duplicate-management/overview.md

 ## What is a duplicate?

 Duplicates occur when the same concept or resource is captured in multiple tools.
 They are not noticed as duplicates when the tools operate independently.
-However, when these tools are connected together through Egeria, the inconsistencies between them create partial results and possible errors in decisions made using this information.
+However, when these tools are connected together through Egeria, inconsistencies between them can create partial results and lead to possible errors in decisions made that use this information.

 Figure 1 shows a simple duplicate where each instance originates from a different repository.
 Although each instance has a different unique identifier (GUID), the rest of the metadata is consistent.
 This makes it easy to spot when both are returned in a search query.
 However, a query to count, say, the number of glossary terms would give misleading results.